kmacdonald06/ai-openscale-icp/tutorial-adv.md

 In this tutorial, you will:

-- Provision {{site.data.keyword.Bluemix_notm}} machine learning and storage services
+- Provision {{site.data.keyword.cloud_notm}} machine learning and storage services
 - Set up a Watson Studio project, and run a Python notebook to create, train and deploy a machine learning model
 - Run a Python notebook to create a data mart, configure performance, accuracy, and fairness monitors, and create data to monitor
 - View results in the {{site.data.keyword.aios_short}} Insights tab

-## Provision {{site.data.keyword.Bluemix_notm}} Services
+## Provision {{site.data.keyword.cloud_notm}} Services
 {: #crt-services}

-Login to your [{{site.data.keyword.Bluemix_notm}} account](https://{DomainName}) with your IBM ID.
+Login to your [{{site.data.keyword.cloud_notm}} account](https://{DomainName}) with your IBM ID.
 When provisioning services, particularly in the case of Db2 Warehouse, verify that your selected organization and space are the same for all services.

 ### Provision a Watson Machine Learning service
 {: #crt-wml}